 When the user taps the “Sign In” button, the app should open the authorization URL in a secure in-app browser (

 ASWebAuthenticationSession on iOS, or a “Custom Tab” on Android).
 Using an embedded

 WebView window within the app is considered extremely dangerous, as this provides the user no guarantee they are looking at the service’s own website and so is an easy source of a phishing attack.
 The embedded web view also provides a worse user experience since it does not share system cookies and the user will always have to enter their credentials.
 By using the platform’s secure browser APIs which share cookies with the system browser, you have the advantage of the user potentially already being signed in to the service as well and not needing to enter their credentials every time.

 Upon being directed to the auth server, the user sees an authorization request shown below.

 The service redirects the user back to the app

-When the user finishes signing in, the service will redirect back to your app’s redirect URL, which in this case, has a custom scheme that will trigger the
+When the user finishes signing in, the service will redirect back to your app’s redirect URL which will cause the secure browser API to send the resulting URL to your app.
+The

-Location header from the redirect will look something like the following, which will be passed in as the
+Location header from the redirect will look something like the following, which will be passed to your app.

-Your app should then parse out the authorization code from the URL, exchange the code for an access token, and dismiss the
+Your app should then parse out the state value and authorization code from the URL, verify the state matches the value it set, and then exchange the authorization code for an access token.